vlussenburg/websphere-cxf-extensions/README.md

 ### Usage

 Simply add this to your spring configuration.
+If needed, you can set the sslAlias property using the standard Spring property notation.

     <cxf:bus>
       <cxf:outInterceptors>